Dr. Patel

 Although the risk of having a tooth extracted is very low, there are certain complications that can occur, including the following:

-• Dry socket: One of the more common complications associated with a tooth extraction, dry sockets present as pain in the area of extraction.
+- Dry socket: One of the more common complications associated with a tooth extraction, dry sockets present as pain in the area of extraction.
 Dry sockets are treated through the use of a medicated dressing.

-• Infection: It is possible for an infection to develop, but unlikely if you have a healthy immune system
+- Infection: It is possible for an infection to develop, but unlikely if you have a healthy immune system

-• Fractured jaw: Uncommon, but can occur in patients with osteoporosis
+- Fractured jaw: Uncommon, but can occur in patients with osteoporosis

-• Jaw joint or jaw muscles soreness
+- Jaw joint or jaw muscles soreness

-• Prolonged numbness in chin and lip
+- Prolonged numbness in the chin and lip

-• Incomplete extraction
+- Incomplete extraction

 Aftercare for Tooth Extraction

 Following your tooth extraction, it is important to closely follow any post-procedure instructions.
 It is common for patients to experience mild bleeding following this procedure in addition to mild swelling.
 You should plan on avoiding hard foods and limiting physical activities for at least two to three days following the procedure.
-Gauze pads are typically placed over the socket to stop the bleeding and ice packs can be used to reduce swelling.
+Gauze pads are typically placed over the socket to stop the bleeding, and ice packs can be used to reduce swelling.

 It is important to follow these instructions carefully to avoid developing a dry socket, which can prolong the healing process.
 Dry sockets will typically present as throbbing pain that begins to occur 3-4 days following the procedure.
 Dry sockets will typically heal naturally, but contact our staff if you begin to experience discomfort.

 Once the extraction site has fully healed, there are no additional aftercare instructions you will need to follow.
 To maximize the benefits and longevity of your tooth extraction, it is critical to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques and continue scheduling regular checkups with your periodontist every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and will continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile for many years to come.

 Cost of Tooth Extraction

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

-• We accept Discover, Visa, MasterCard, and American Express
+- We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+- Full payment is due after services are rendered

-• Payment plan options are available via www.CareCredit.com
+- Payment plan options are available via www.CareCredit.com

 PERIODONTAL SERVICES

 To determine if you have gum disease, your periodontist will measure the space between your teeth and gums.
 Patients who have pockets that are deeper than the average depth of three millimeters or less will be considered candidates for treating gum disease.
-Depending upon how severe your case is, your periodontist will suggest a follow up appointment, during which several different treatment options may be recommended.
+Depending upon how severe your case is, your periodontist will suggest a follow-up appointment, during which several different treatment options may be recommended.

 Schedule Your Visit Today